-You are required to provide matching support for this Award from non-Federal sources at the rate of 100 percent -- i.e., one non-Federal dollar for each one Federal dollar.
+You are required to provide matching support for this Award from non-Federal sources at the rate of 100 percent -- i.e., one non-Federal dollar for each one Federal dollar - unless otherwise authorized by OSBDC leadership.
 Cash Match must be at least 50% of the Federal Funds.
 The remaining 50% may be provided through any allowable combination of additional cash, in-kind contributions, or indirect costs.
-[Or for insular area grants, modify the amount listed in the paragraph to reflect the actual amount of match required.]
-You must document that you have obtained and expended the required level of match in support of project activities.
-For further guidance regarding documentation and recordkeeping requirements, see Part III (A)(3) above.

 You may receive contributions of matching support from any non-Federal source, such as State, local, or tribal governments, private individuals, corporations, or foundations.
 In addition, you may provide matching support for this Award by utilizing your own or your parent entity's resources.
-Matching contributions may take the form of cash or cash equivalent, or in-kind donations such as free or reduced price goods, services, or facilities or indirect costs.
+Matching contributions may take the form of cash or cash equivalent, or in-kind donations such as free or reduced-price goods, services, or facilities or indirect costs.

-If at the 6-month mark, the amount of match reported on Your SF 270s indicate that You are trending toward not meeting the required level of match, SBA will require You to provide an explanation detailing the extent of, and reason(s) for, the shortfall and describing how and when You will be back on track for meeting the match requirement.
+If at the 6-month mark, the amount of match reported on Your SF 270s indicate that You are not trending towards meeting the required level of match, SBA will require You to provide an explanation detailing the extent of, and reason(s) for the shortfall and a description for how and when You will be back on track in meeting the match requirement.